 Grand Visitor and Lecturer

 Sec.
+29. Grand Visitor and Lecturer Duties and Authorities

-29. The Grand Visitor and Lecturer shall be responsible for maintaining the accuracy of the work and lectures of Capitular Masonry as determined upon and established by this Grand Chapter.
-He shall, with the assistance of the Committee on Work and Lectures, instruct the Officers of the constituent Chapters in the work and lectures of Capitular Masonry as adopted by this Grand Chapter; visit each constituent Chapter in this jurisdiction at least once in every six (6) months for that purpose; correct erroneous work observed by him and report at the annual convocation upon the work as rendered by the Chapters, together with the official visits made during the year and the Chapters to which made.
-He shall not be a member of the Committee on Work and Lectures.
-He shall receive an honorarium in an amount to be determined by the Grand Chapter upon the recommendation of the Committee on Accounts.
+The Grand Visitor and Lecturer shall be responsible for maintaining the accuracy of the work and lectures of Capitular Masonry as determined upon and established by this Grand Chapter.

+The Grand Visitor and Lecturer shall, with the assistance of the Committee on Work and Lectures, instruct the Officers of the constituent Chapters in the work and lectures of Capitular Masonry as adopted by this Grand Chapter and visit each constituent Chapter in this jurisdiction at least once in every six (6) months for that purpose; correct erroneous work observed by him.

+The Grand Visitor and Lecturer shall report at the annual convocation upon the work as rendered by the Chapters, together with the official visits made during the year and the Chapters to which made.

+The Grand Visitor and Lecturer shall not be a member of the Committee on Work and Lectures.

+The Grand Visitor and Lecturer shall receive an honorarium in an amount to be determined by the Grand Chapter upon the recommendation of the Committee on Accounts.

 Sec.
 30. The Grand Visitor and Lecturer can only be installed after he has produced a certificate, signed by a majority of the Committee on Work and Lectures, that he is fully qualified to exemplify the work as prescribed by the Grand Chapter.